GSA/datagov-ssb/README.md

 ### Set up environment secrets (used to deploy and configure the broker)

-Create "staging" and "production" environments in [GitHub's `Settings > Environments` page](/settings/environments) on your fork.
+Create a "production" environment in [GitHub's `Settings > Environments` page](/settings/environments) on your fork.
 In each environment, enter the following secrets:

 | Secret Name | Description |
 |-------------|-------------|